chinchalinchin/elara/research/prompt/attachments/02_priming.rst

 | We shall not cease from exploration
 | And the end of all our exploring
 | Will be to arrive where we started
-| And know the place for the first time."
+| And know the place for the first time.
 - *Little Gidding V*

 2. e.e. cummings